andymanitara/tweak/README.md

 ### View
 A View is a module used as a presentation layer.
 Which is used to render, manipulate and listen to an interface.
 The Model, View and Controller separates logic of the Views interaction to that of data and functionality.
 This helps to keep code organized and tangle free - the View should primarily be used to render, manipulate and listen to the presentation layer.
 A View consists of a template to which data is bound to and rendered/re-rendered.

-#### Sub Views
-Tweak.js has multiple layers to the View.
-Its core being available in the main file of Tweak.js provides simple rendering logic.
-To render to a web-page using templates the view is further extended with the ['ViewHTML'](http://docs.tweakjs.com/class/tweak/ViewHTML.html) class.

-For more information please look at the [documentation](http://docs.tweakjs.com) under the ['View'](http://docs.tweakjs.com/class/tweak/View.html), ['ViewHTML'](http://docs.tweakjs.com/class/tweak/ViewHTML.html) sections.
+For more information please look at the [documentation](http://docs.tweakjs.com) under the ['View'](http://docs.tweakjs.com/class/tweak/View.html).

 ### Controller
 A Controller defines the business logic between other modules.
 It can be used to control data flow, logic and more.
 It should process the data from the Model, interactions and responses from the View, and control the logic between other modules.